If the word "IRC" means nothing to you, it's quite likely this application will be completely useless for you.

 The code in JSIS should also be somewhat easy to manage, and themeing should be pretty easy, if you get sick of the default theme.
 There's a widget system for adding content areas, e.g. "Most referenced words" in a somewhat simple way.

 The code can be downloaded from the GitHub project page.
 GitHub also hosts the Wiki, and issue tracking.
 The JSIS homepage at JSIS.name serves as a place to publish documentation etc. in a better format.

 Stable and ready are both relative terms.
 Is it ready? ... probably never will be, as the requirements keep growing as features are finished.
 Is it stable?
 If I commit, it doesn't crash for me.
 There's still a lot more to code, and many features need heavy "fine tuning" to generate better statistics.

 Is it usable?
 It should be, assuming it happens to support the log format you need.

 Some features that aren't ready:

-At the moment, JSIS supports the default log formats (with optional seconds in timestamps) of:
+At the moment, JSIS supports the default log formats of: